SamTh3D3v/AltBrowser/Alt-Browser.package/ABClassNode.class/README.md

-An ABClassNode represent a Class, either the normal or the class side.
+An ABClassNode represent a class